 Types Of Soil PH Test Kit

 Ph testers come in 2 types.
 You can choose an electronic meter or a chemical soil ph test kit.
 A electronic meter is simplicity itself to use.
 Just insert the probe into the soil and the ph level will be shown on the display.

-We like the Rapitest Soil pH Meter (pictured above) as it is quick and easy to use.
-Simply insert the probe all the way into your soil for 1 minute to discover your soils ph level.
+We like the 3-in-1 Tetragonum Tester (pictured above) as it is quick and easy to use.
+Simply insert the probe all the way into your soil for 1 minute to discover your soils pH level.

-The Rapitest soil ph tester doesn’t require batteries, which is great.
+The 3-in-1 Tetragonum soil pH tester doesn’t require batteries, which is great.
 It’s so annoying when you want to use something and the batteries are flat!
-The meter comes with a ph reference guide, listing the ph preferences of over 400 plants.
+The meter comes with a pH reference guide, listing the pH preferences of over 400 plants.